RGANJAM-786/K8s/Reclaim Policy.md

 Released → PVC was deleted, but PV still exists (data may still be there).
 Happens when reclaim policy is Retain.

-Failed → PV has failed due to some error.
+Failed → PV has failed (when evr you used reclaim policy as delete then if you delete the pvc then pv status will be shown as failed)

 🔹 When do these come into picture?